mui/material-ui/docs/data/base/components/popup/popup.md

 To enable transitions, first set the `withTransition` prop.
 This will make the Popup wait for the exit animation to finish before unmounting.

-Then, instead of placing the Popup contents directly as its children, wrap them in a function that receives an object with `requestOpen: boolean` and `onExited: () => void` fields.
+Then, instead of placing the Popup contents directly as its children, wrap them in a function that receives an object with `requestOpen: boolean`, `onEnter: () => void`, and `onExited: () => void` fields.

 Run the open transition when `requestOpen` becomes `true` and the close transition when it changes to `false`.
+Call the `onEnter` once the entering transition is about to start.
 When the exit transition finishes, call the provided `onExited` function to let the Popup know it can be unmounted.

 If using CSS transitions or animations, you can use the `onTransitionEnd` or `onAnimationEnd` events, respectively, to detect when the transition is over.